Bodo Rudwaleit: Playing career

-Rudwaleit joined Tennis Borussia Berlin in the 1991-92 season.
+Rudwaleit joined Tennis Borussia Berlin in the 1991–92 season.
 He played two seasons for Tennis Borussia Berlin in the third tier NOFV-Oberliga Nord.
-Tennis Borussia Berlin reached the final of the 1992-93 Berlin Cup.
-The team defeated Türkiyemspor Berlin 2-0 in the final at the Mommsenstadion on 6 May 1993.
+Tennis Borussia Berlin reached the final of the 1992–93 Berlin Cup.
+The team defeated Türkiyemspor Berlin, 2–0, in the final at the Mommsenstadion on 6 May 1993.
 Rudwaleit missed only two of the 66 league matches during his two seasons Tennis Borussia Berlin and helped Tennis Borussia Berlin qualify for the 2.
-Bundesliga at the end of 1992-93 season.
-Rudwaleit retired from professional football after the 1992-93 season, to continue in amateur football.
-He played for BSC Marzahn in the Verbandsliga Berlin from 1993 to 1997 and then for FV Erkner 1920 in the Spreeliga from 1997 to 1998.
+Bundesliga at the end of 1992–93 season.

+Rudwaleit retired from professional football after the 1992–93 season, to continue in amateur football.
+He played for BSC Marzahn in the Verbandsliga Berlin from 1993 to 1997.
+He declared his playing career over with BSC Marzahn in 1997, but then started playing again with FV Erkner 1920, hoping to help FV Erkner 1920 achieve promotion to the Landesliga.
+Originally Rudwaleit had only signed up for a newly formed senior team at FV Erkner 1920.
+Rudwaleit played for FV Erkner 1920 in the local Kreisliga, also called Spreekreisliga and Spreeliga, between 1997 and 1999, parallel with being coach for FV Erkner 1920 U-19 team.

 Coaching career

-Rudwaleit continued as a youth coach at FV Erkner 1920 after retiring as a football player.
-He then became the coach of the first team FV Erkner 1920.
+Rudwaleit started a career as a youth coach in FV Erkner 1920.
+He was the coach of the FV Erkner 1920 U-19 team in 1999.
+His son Robert also played in the team.
+Rudwaleit later became the coach of the first team FV Erkner 1920.